Our views of faith and transcendence are undergoing rapid and radical change

 Both Aristotle and Spinoza — and, for that matter, Einstein — characterized God as immanent, embedded in the natural world.
 I deviate from that view.
 I would contend that our understanding of God has been filtered through what I have come to call the Noncorporeal Human Exoskeleton.
 (More about this presently.)

 As presumptuous as this may sound, I see that as a critical distinction from the thought of Aristotle and Spinoza.
-To be sure, this noncorporeal exoskeleton grew out of our struggles with nature and it remains tethered to it in many ways, but increasingly, our ongoing struggle to articulate transcendence and, with it, God, at least within the West, is bound up in human thought, culture and, to an increasingly significant degree, in technology, all of which comprise our exoskeleton.
+To be sure, this noncorporeal exoskeleton grew out of our struggles with nature and it remains tethered to it in many ways, but increasingly, our ongoing struggle to articulate transcendence and, with it, God, has, for better or worse, become increasingly decoupled from nature, certainly within the West.
+Our thinking about these vital matters always has been bound up in human thought, culture and, to an increasingly significant degree, in technology, all of which comprise our exoskeleton.

-And while I can’t reject outright the possible existence of some impetus that drives the evolutionary forces on Earth and throughout the universe — some kind of Elan Vital (vital impetus), as Henry Bergson described it — I would contend that we only can be reasonably certain of one thing: namely, of how our yearning for the transcendent has been shaped by human necessity.
-Gaining a clear perspective of God, will always elude our grasp.
+And while I can’t reject outright the possible existence of some impetus that drives the evolutionary forces on Earth and throughout the universe — some kind of Elan Vital (vital impetus), as Henri Bergson described it — I would contend that we only can be reasonably certain of one thing: namely, of how our yearning for the transcendent has been shaped by human necessity.

 The only thing of which we can be certain is how we have conformed our yearning for the transcendent — God — to the sundry demands of our species’ existence across eons.
 Our present understanding of God represents the culmination of thousands of years of human struggle, not only against the forces of nature but also the complexities that have arisen from humanity’s increasing mastery of the natural world.
 And over the course of time, as this mastery has been enhanced and perfected, our dialogue with the transcendent has been as much a struggle against the culture and technology, the byproducts of our struggle with natural world, as with the natural world itself.

-God is both transactional and intergenerational.
+God has emerged from a protracted dialogue.
 Our understanding of him has been constructed largely through language and daily interactions that have ensued across generations.
 This intergenerational dialogue has occurred within a network or ecosystem, one that has undergone constant change across centuries.
 This ecosystem, which has increased in density and complexity over time, is what I’ve come to call the Noncorporeal Human Exoskeleton (NHE).

 Our understanding of God represents the distillation of thousands of years of thinking about the world and our species’ place in it as it has been filtered through this exoskeleton.
 In a very real sense, our exoskeleton has provided the means of revising, or, to put it another way, sculpting our thinking about God and transcendence.
-And, of course, this ongoing dialogue about the nature of transcendence has contributed to the refinement of other facets of society that we now regard as secular and that encompasses law, technology, the arts and many other facets of society.
+And, of course, this ongoing dialogue about the nature of transcendence has contributed immensely to the formation as well as to the refinement of other facets of society that we now regard as secular: law, technology, and the arts, to name a few.

 There are many ways to describe this exoskeleton.
-The exoskeleton is part extra layer of cerebral cortex, part amniotic fluid, part nervous system, part filtering system.
+The exoskeleton could be described as an extra layer of cerebral cortex.
+It possesses properties that could be compared with amniotic fluid, a nervous system, and a filtering system.
 Indeed, it evinces many of the properties of a nervous system.
 The synergized elements in this networked system – language, writing and technology – ensure the transmission of memes, symbols and concepts throughout the human collective and, ultimately, across time.

 In many notable respects, this networked synergy serves the same purpose among humans as pheromone does among ant and mosquito colonies.